-Set out below are the associates of the Group as at December 31, 2022 which are accounted for using the equity method.
+Set out below are the associates of the Group as at December 31, 2023 which are accounted for using the equity method.
 The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the Group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.

-Place of business/ country of incorporation % of ov vnership Nature of relationship Measurement method 2022 2021 Kingdom of Equity Foulath Holding B.S.C. (i) Bahrain 25% 25% Associate method SOLB Steel Company (ii) Kingdom of Saudi Arabia 31.03% 31.03% Associate Equity method Qatar Metals Coating Company W.L.L. (iii) State of Qatar 50% 50% Associate Equity method
+Place of business/ country of incorporation itage of ership Nature of relationship Measurement method 2023 2022 Foulath Holding B.S.C. (i) Kingdom of Bahrain 25% 25% Associate Equity method SOLB Steel Company (ii) Kingdom of Saudi Arabia 31.03% 31.03% Associate Equity method Qatar Metals Coating Equity Company W.L.L. (iii) State of Qatar 50% 50% Associate method